manielpb/100-days-of-code/log.md

 ###Day 17: August 17, 2023 Thursday
 ***Finished a certification task and CSS animation,concept grasped today was @keyframes rule used in css animations

+###Day 18: August 27, 2023 Sunday
+***learning intermediate css by building cat painting task things learnms was using the transform property